open-contracting/standard/docs/guidance/map/pre-qualification.md

 The notice represents the initiation of the contracting process, so it is modelled using the `tender` section in OCDS.

-The procuring entity will invite a maximum of 5 qualified potential suppliers to submit a bid at the next stage, so `tender/procurementMethod` is set to ‘selective’.
+The procuring entity will invite a maximum of 5 qualified potential suppliers to submit a bid at the next stage, so `tender.procurementMethod` is set to ‘selective’.
 The [selectionCriteria extension](https://extensions.open-contracting.org/en/extensions/selectionCriteria/master/) is used to disclose the criteria for choosing which potential suppliers to invite proposals from.
+The deadline for potential suppliers to pre-qualify is disclosed in `tender.expressionOfInterestDeadline`.
+The deadline for bids from qualified potential suppliers is disclosed in `tender.tenderPeriod.endDate`.

 ```{jsoninclude} ../../examples/pre-qualification/pre-selection_tender.json
 :jsonpointer: /releases/0/tender